-A “defective product” is one that causes injury or damage to an individual as a result of a flaw or deficiency in the product such as labeling, construction, or how the product was used.
-The manufacturer of the product that caused the injury, in addition to the individuals involved in the chain of commerce, are liable for injuries caused by these defective products.
+A “defective product” is one that causes injury as a result of a flaw or deficiency in the product such as labeling, construction, or how the product was used.
+The manufacturer of the product that caused the injury, in addition to the individuals involved in the chain of commerce such as the provider, are liable for injuries caused by these defective products.

 “Product liability” claims are cases dealing with injury or damage stemming from defective products that run from the obvious (i.e. a car sold with faulty air bags, a mislabeled product or drug that causes injury) to the innocuous (i.e. side effects from an improperly tested prescription drug).

 About the editors: The motto at Shapiro, Washburn & Sharplaw firm is simple –“All we do is injury law.”
 We hope you were able to find the answer to your injury query.
 If not, please review our North and South Carolina Accident Attorney FAQ library for additional information.
 If you’d like to speak to an actual attorney about your potential injury claim for free, please contact our office at (833) 997-1774.